University of Wisconsin Armory and Gymnasium: Design and early use

-As originally constructed, the first floor of the Red Gym held military offices, an artillery drill room, bowling alleys, a locker room, and a swimming tank.
-The second floor contained a drill hall wide enough to permit a four-column battalion.
+The architects, Conover and Porter, designed the Red Gym with dual purposes in mind: armory and gymnasium.
+Modifications were made to the plans when a new university president, Charles Adams, insisted that the second floor be capable of accommodating large assemblies.
+Construction began in fall 1892, with T.C.
+McCarthy as general contractor, and was completed in September, 1894.
+As originally constructed, the first floor held military offices, an artillery drill room, bowling alleys, a locker room, and a swimming tank.
+The second floor contained a drill hall wide enough to permit a four-column battalion which could also be used for assemblies.
 The third floor was occupied by the gymnasium, which contained a baseball cage, gymnastic apparatus, and rowing machines.
 Two rifle ranges and a running track were on a level a few steps lower than the gym.